Broadway opposition brings the curtain down on a planned Times Square casino backed by Jay-Z

 The fight over the casino was largely about whether an influx of gambling tourists would help, or hurt, a theater district still recovering from the COVID-19 pandemic.

-They envisioned the Caesars-branded gambling hall becoming one of the world’s preeminent resort casinos and had lined up other influential backers, including the Rev. Al Sharpton and former NYPD Commissioner Bill Bratton.
+They envisioned the gambling hall becoming one of the world’s preeminent resort-casinos and had lined up other influential backers, including the Rev. Al Sharpton and former NYPD Commissioner Bill Bratton.

-But theater owners, producers and theatrical labor unions strongly opposed the plan, staging boisterous protests in Times Square and packing community hearings in recent months.

-The Broadway League, a trade group representing the theaters, argued that the proposed casino would draw patrons away from neighborhood businesses.
-Broadway workers flocked to public hearings to voice – and sometimes sing – their objections to the proposal.

-“Start spreading the news, a casino would be in the way,” Sam Dallas, a general manager of Broadway shows, crooned to the tune of “New York, New York” at a hearing on Sept.
-11. “It wants to be a part of it, of old Broadway.
-No way!”

-But other locals and workers came to support the plan, arguing it would create new jobs.
+Jay-Z and other backers had insisted that the casino wouldn’t compete with existing businesses in the neighborhood, but compliment them.

+“Casino visitors will buy tickets, fill seats, book dinners before shows, and keep hotels in the area full,” he said in a recent interview with City & State, a publication covering state and local politics.

-Matt Goldman, a co-founder of the Blue Man Group and the executive director of The Town Hall, which has a theater in the area, encouraged the committee to at least keep the casino proposal in the running so the state panel could decide.
+Matt Goldman, a co-founder of the Blue Man Group, made a similar argument at a public hearing earlier this month, asking the committee to at least keep the casino proposal in the running so the state commission could decide.

-“I can tell you first-hand that more tourism, more gaming — folks doing gaming — brings more people to the restaurants, brings more people to theater,” he said at the hearing, noting that he has had a show in Las Vegas.
+“I can tell you first-hand that more tourism, more gaming brings more people to the restaurants, brings more people to theater,” he said, noting his group's long-running show in Las Vegas.

+But Joanne Borts, an actor and musician who has lived in the area for 20 years, dismissed such claims as “fiction.”

+“A casino doesn’t put people on the street.
+The casino locks people inside,” she said as she rallied with other opponents in the square following Wednesday’s vote.
+“A casino helps a casino. ”

+“This is an ecosystem of artists and craftsmen and performers and tourists and people with small industries like restaurants,” the Harlem resident said.

+Richard Gottfried, a committee member, said his “no” vote reflected the strong opposition voiced at public hearings.

-Sharpton, who has been a vocal backer of the casino plan, criticized the vote as a decision that preserved the historically white control of Times Square entertainment businesses.
-The casino plan had included space for a a multimillion-dollar civil rights museum.
+Sharpton criticized the vote as a decision that preserved the historically white control of Times Square entertainment businesses.
+The casino plan had promised to create a multimillion-dollar civil rights museum.

 “We will remember that in the community,” Sharpton said after the committee voted.